vippsas/vipps-ecom-api/vipps-ecom-api.md

 The initiate call is not idempotent, so the closest to a "retry" is to make a new initiate call with a new `orderId`.
-Vipps has no concept of relation between orders, so the "retry" payment is in no way connected to the first payment atempt.
+Vipps has no concept of relation between orders, so the "retry" payment is in no way connected to the first payment attempt.

 ## orderId recommendations